ayushthakur24/ayushthakur24/README.md

 🔭 I’m currently pursuing my Master's in Computer Science from Santa Clara University 👨‍🎓

-🌱 I’m currently learning and experimenting with Backend technologies and Cloud Computing.
+🌱 Aspiring Software Engineer/Developer.

+⚡Fun fact: Love to explore new music and food.